Application Deadline: February 14, 2022

-The Russell Sage Foundation (RSF) and the Economic Mobility and Opportunity program at the Bill and Melinda Gates Foundation (BMGF) will sponsor the innaugural Proposal Development Summer Institute (PDSI), to be held at the University of Pennsylvania on May 31 – June 6, 2020.
+The Russell Sage Foundation (RSF) and the Economic Mobility and Opportunity program at the Bill and Melinda Gates Foundation (BMGF) will sponsor the Proposal Development Summer Institute (PDSI), to be held at the on May 23 – 27, 2022.

 The institute will bring together about 25 early career social science faculty interested in workshopping and developing research ideas into grant proposals.
-The organizers and principal faculty are Michael Jones-Correa (University of Pennsylvania), Lorrie Frasure-Yokley (University of California Los Angeles), and one organizer TBD.
+The organizers and principal faculty are Michael Jones-Correa (University of Pennsylvania), Lorrie Frasure (University of California Los Angeles), and Mignon Moore (Barnard and Columbia University).
 The institute seeks to promote diversity in the social sciences broadly, including racial, ethnic, gender, disciplinary, institutional, and geographic diversity.

 The PDSI is be designed to help develop participants' research ideas into a completed funding proposal for future RSF (and/or other potential funders’) application deadlines.
 The program will involve lectures, meeting with program officers from a range of foundations, writing time, group work, peer review, panel discussions, one-on-one consultations, and networking opportunities.
 It will address both the technical and soft skills necessary for navigating the research development and grant application processes, including overviews of research methods and data sources, research ethics, proposal/grant writing tips, navigating university bureaucracy, peer review, publishing, and more.
 There will also be outside speakers who conduct social science research with a variety of methods and data and have experience applying for grants and getting their worked published.
 There will be ample opportunities for students to discuss their ideas and research with the organizers, other participants, and visiting speakers.